Reviewed 7/2024

 16.1 Housing Process for Headcount Grant in Aid Student-Athletes

-Coaches communicate their housing preferences for their teams to the Senior Associate Director when they submit the names of their incoming and returning student-athletes who want to live on campus.
+Coaches communicate their housing preferences for their teams to the Executive Associate Director of Athletics when they submit the names of their incoming and returning student-athletes who want to live on campus.
 In almost all cases, student-athletes have communicated to their coaches where they would like to live.

-Once Carolina Housing has placed students in the requested residences, the Senior Associate Director communicates student-athlete housing assignments back to the coaches.
+Once Carolina Housing has placed students in the requested residences, the Executive Associate Director of Athletics communicates student-athlete housing assignments back to the coaches.
 Carolina Housing also communicates housing assignments directly to student-athletes, just as they do for all students living on campus.

 Coaches base their preference of housing for their teams mainly on proximity to main campus (and classes), the Loudermilk Center and/or the Stalling-Evans Sports Medicine Center.
 Proximity to practice/competition facilities is also a consideration for some coaches.